 Ad hoc expert reviews are typically held for Discovery grant applications requesting more than an average of \$1M per year or for Category-3 RTI grant applications.
-In this year's competition, five ad hoc expert reviews were conducted prior to the competition, in the fall/winter of 2013, and one SAPES member was present for each of them.
-These reviews related to the Category-3 RTI grant application submitted by ATLAS-Canada, the Discovery Project and Category 3 RTI grant applications submitted by the Canadian BELLE-II Collaboration, the Discovery Project grant applications submitted by DEAP-3600, the Discovery Project and Category 1 RTI grant applications submitted by the Canadian EXO Collaboration, and the Discovery Project grant applications submitted by T2K-Canada.
-The T2K-Canada and ATLAS-Canada reviews were held through face-to-face meetings in Vancouver on October 31-November 1, 2013 and November 3-4, 2013, respectively.
-The other reviews were held through a teleconference-based process: the EXO review was held on November 22 and November 25, 2013, the DEAP-3600 review was held on November 14 and December 5, 2013, and the BELLE-II review was held on January 9, 2014.
+In this year's competition, four ad hoc expert reviews were conducted prior to the competition, in fall 2014/winter 2015, and one SAPES member was present for each of them.
+These reviews were related to the Discovery Project grant application submitted by ATLAS-Canada, the Discovery Project and Category 1 RTI grant applications submitted by the Canadian BELLE-II Collaboration, the Discovery Project grant.
+The SNO+ and ATLAS-Canada reviews were held through face-to-face meetings in Kingston on December 6-7, 2014 and in Vancouver on December 11-12, 2014, respectively.
+The other reviews were held through a teleconference-based process: the DEAP-3600 review was held on November 25, 2014 and January 14, 2015, and the BELLE-II review was held on January 7 and 16, 2015.